Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

 What's the average days-on-market in Guanacaste in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Guanacaste is approximately 340 days, which reflects a market where buyers have time to negotiate and sellers need patience.
+As of 2026, the estimated average days-on-market for residential properties in Guanacaste is about 350 days, because the Guanacaste housing market is still moving but buyers are taking longer to choose and negotiate.

 Are properties selling above or below asking in Guanacaste in 2026?